AdobeDocs/commerce-merchant-services.en/help/payment-services/guide-overview.md

 Payment Services has two areas for administrators:

-* The Admin console: Use this area for access to the configuration UI and reporting.
+* The Admin: Use this area for access to the configuration UI and reporting.
-* The command line interface:
+* The command-line interface:

 This guide covers:

-* All Payment Services-specific tasks that are done in the Admin console.
+* All Payment Services-specific tasks that are done in the Admin.
 * All Payment Services-specific tasks that are done using the Commerce command line

 This guide does not cover the core capabilities of Adobe Commerce and Magento Open Source.